 During this time, it is very important to report any new symptoms to the doctor right away so that any problems can be found early, when they can be treated most effectively.

-Possible long-term effects of cancer treatment
+Possible late and long-term effects of cancer treatment

 More young people treated for cancer are now surviving into adulthood.
-Doctors have learned that the treatment may affect children's health later in life, so watching for health effects as they get older has become more of a concern in recent years.
+Doctors have learned that the treatment might affect children’s health later in life, so watching for health effects as they get older has become more of a concern in recent years.

 Other late effects of cancer treatment can include: